Economically High-Order Unstructured-Grid Methods: Clarification and Efficient FSR Schemes: Forms of Conservation Law and Discretizations

 This is exact at a point and equivalent to the differential form (\ref{diff_form}) for a finite control volume (as long as ${\cal E}_{comm} = 0$), and therefore a high-order method can be constructed by discretizing the flux integral with high-order quadrature and high-order reconstruction of the function ${\cal G}$.

-It is well known that the commutation error may vanish only on regular grids and therefore the above form is not exact on a general unstructured grid.
-However, it is a very useful form specifically for our purpose because we are only interested to achieve when a grid is regular.
+It is well known that the commutation error may vanish only on regular grids (except some specially stretched grids \cite{Merryman:JSC2003}) and therefore the above form is not exact on a general unstructured grid.
+However, it is a very useful form specifically for our purpose because we are only interested to achieve high-order accuracy when a grid is regular.
 Observe that the relation (\ref{commute_divf_g}) gives, when there is no commutation error,

 where ${\bf f}_x$ is the $x$-component of ${\cal F}$ and ${\bf g}_x$ is the $x$-component of ${\cal G}$, and similarly in other coordinate directions.
 Therefore, Equation (\ref{diff_form_conservatrive_exact}) remains exact when the surface integral is discretized with {\it a one-point flux quadrature formula} applied at each face.
 In two dimensions, it is written over a rectangular control volume $ [ x- \frac{h_x}{2} , x + \frac{h_x}{2}] \times[ y- \frac{h_y}{2} , y + \frac{h_y}{2}] $ around a point $(x,y)$, where $h_x$ and $h_y$ are constants, as